-Potential applicants should read the 2018 Terms and Conditions carefully to ascertain whether or not they are eligible to apply.
-Indicative versions of the applicant, supervisor and referee forms are provided for information purposes only.
+Potential applicants should carefully read the 2022 Call Document to ascertain whether or not they are eligible to apply.
+Indicative versions of the applicant, supervisor, enterprise mentor and referee forms will be provided for information purposes only.
 All participants must create and submit their forms via the online system.

-For reasons of transparency and fairness to all applicants, the Council will not enter into written or telephone correspondence with any individual about the assessment process or their eligibility to apply.
+For reasons of transparency and fairness to all applicants, we will not enter into written or telephone correspondence with any individual about the assessment process or their eligibility to apply.

 * An eligible public body is a public service body with specific scientific or cultural infrastructure that is integral to the conduct and completion of the proposed research.
 If a public body or higher education institution is an eligible research performing organisation, it is not an eligible enterprise partner under this scheme.